Lucas Scott: Early seasons

-In Season 2, Lucas and Keith return to Tree Hill after Dan has a heart attack.
+In season 2, Lucas and Keith return to Tree Hill after Dan has a heart attack.
 Lucas tries to make up for his behavior with Peyton and Brooke and becomes friends with both of them.
-He also starts seeing a new girl named Anna Taggaro, but they break up amicably when Anna accepts that she is a lesbian."We Might as Well Be Strangers."
-One Tree Hill, The WB.
-October 26, 2004.
-Season 2 Episode 6.
-Lucas realizes that he has romantic feelings for Brooke and begins to focus on building on a relationship with her, even though she is seeing Anna's brother Felix.
+He also starts seeing a new girl named Anna Taggaro, but they break up amicably when Anna accepts that she's bisexual.
 Lucas discovers that he has inherited Dan's heart condition, but does not tell anyone except Dan.
-After discovering that Keith's new girlfriend Jules was actually hired by Dan to break Keith's heart, Lucas agrees to move in with Dan if he leaves Keith alone and pays for Lucas's heart medication.
+After discovering that Keith's new girlfriend Jules was actually hired by Dan to break Keith's heart, Lucas agrees to move in with Dan if he leaves Keith alone and pays for his heart medication.
 This sets Lucas at odds with his mother, as she cannot believe that Lucas would want to live with Dan rather than her.
 It also causes a new rift between Lucas and Nathan, as Nathan feels that Lucas is replacing him and is bitter about Haley's departure to go on tour singing.
 Lucas and Karen are reconciled when she learns half of the reason he is staying with Dan, which is to protect Keith.
 This plan to protect his uncle fails when Jules leaves Keith at the altar and Keith leaves town after discovering that Lucas and Karen knew that she was hired by Dan.
 Lucas discovers Deb's painkiller addiction and decides to avenge all of Dan's victims.
 He finds a stash of cash and an incriminating ledger in the attic at Dan's dealership and plans to expose Dan's illegal dealings, but ultimately fails as Dan has also incriminated Deb.
 Dan then reveals that the whole thing was a set-up to test Lucas's loyalty, which Lucas failed.
 As a result, he loses Dan's college fund for him (which Dan had been saving since Lucas was a baby) and even his heart medication.
 Nathan also ends his friendship with Lucas after discovering that Lucas had planned to bring Dan down and visited Haley behind his back in an attempt to patch up her and Nathan's marriage.
-Lucas does, however, kiss Brooke in the season finale and confesses that he wants to be with her, but she still leaves for California to spend the summer with her parents.
-Ultimately, it is just Lucas and a broken-hearted Peyton (after boyfriend Jake left her) for the summer and the last shot is of the two of them sharing a meaningful hug on the beach.
+Then, in the season finale, Lucas kisses Brooke and confesses that he wants to be with her because he's suddenly developed some true feelings for her.
+However, Brooke still leaves for California to spend the summer with her parents leaving him without an answer because she remembers how insecure and bad she felt when she was with him.
+Ultimately, it is just Lucas and a broken-hearted Peyton (because boyfriend Jake left her) for the summer and the last shot is of the two of them sharing a meaningful hug on the beach after they’ve finally made amends and reconciled.